gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## range

-Create an array containing a range of integers, including both endpoints
+Create a `ReadonlyArray` containing a range of integers, including both endpoints

 **Signature**